Skip to content

 Strangford Lough is one of only three designated Marine Nature Reserves in the United Kingdom and home to a variety of wildlife unrivalled in Europe.
 Spot marine animals including porpoises, seals, and otters.
 Look up to watch flocks of sea birds arriving to nest, or head inland to glimpse red squirrels, find rare flora and fauna.

-Strangford Lough is a unique place to visit at any time of the year, and in summer there's a wide variety of wildlife to be found by the shore or in the wider countryside.
+Strangford Lough is a unique place to visit at any time of the year and in winter there's always a wide variety of wildlife to be found by the shore or in the wider countryside.

 Marine life to look out for